jaysylvester/citizen/README.md

     emitter.emit('ready', {
       cache: {
-        // Cache the entire view for this route
+        // Cache the final rendered view for this route (URL)
         route: true,

-        // Or, cache just this controller.
-Valid values are 'global' and 'route'.
+        // Cache just this controller
-        // Details below on the differences.
-        scope: 'global',
+        controller: true,

         // Optional.
+If caching the controller, 'global' (default) will cache one
+        // instance of the controller and use it globally, while 'route' will cache a
+        // unique instance of the controller for every route that calls it.
+        scope: 'route',

-List of valid URL parameters that protects against
+        // Optional.
+List of valid URL parameters that protects against accidental
-        // accidental caching of malformed URLs.
+        // caching of malformed URLs.
         urlParams: ['article', 'page'],

         // Optional.
 List of directives to cache with the controller.
         directives: ['handoff', 'cookie'],

         // Optional.
 Life of cached item in milliseconds.
-Default is the life of
+Default is the life of the
-        // the application (no expiration).
+        // application (no expiration).
-        lifespan: 600000
+        lifespan: 600000,

-        // Reset the cached item's expiration timer whenever the item is
+        // Reset the cached item's expiration timer whenever the item is accessed,
-        // accessed, keeping it in the cache until traffic subsides.
+        // keeping it in the cache until traffic subsides.
         resetOnAccess: true
     });